elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ```

-You usually select the latest snapshot continaing the indices you want to restore.
+You usually select the latest snapshot containing the indices you want to restore.
 Restore one or multiple indices from a snapshot

 ```bash